All you need to know about Crankworx Innsbruck

 © Julian Mittelstaedt/Red Bull Content Pool

-Check here for all the info from the second of this year's Crankworx festivals.
+Check here for all the info from this year's Crankworx event in Innsbruck.
 Find out who's riding the big events and where and when to watch the big slopestyle contest.

 When to watch the action

-The slopestyle contest is the blue ribbon event of any Crankworx festival and the Crankworx Innsbruck Slopestyle contest takes place on Saturday, June 15.
-You'll be able to watch finals live on Red Bull TV from 5pm CEST.
-Additionally, you'll be able to catch the Mons Royale Speed and Style live as it happens on Red Bull TV on Friday, June 14 from 5.30pm CEST.
+Red Bull TV will be showing five events from the Innsbruck schedule.
+The slopestyle contest is the blue ribbon event of any Crankworx festival and the Crankworx Innsbruck Slopestyle contest takes place on October 3.
+You'll be able to watch finals live on Red Bull TV from 2.30pm CET.
+The rest of the schedule on Red Bull TV is listed below:

 So what happened at last year's Crankworx Innsbruck Slopestyle contest?